Capsized ship off Louisiana: 12 missing, 1 dead, 6 rescued

 “He said that they were jacking down and they were about to head out, and I’m like, ‘The weather’s too bad.
 You need to come home.’
 And he’s like, ‘I wish I could.’”

 The relationship of those on board to owner Seacor Marine was not immediately clear.
-The boat, capable of working in up to 195 feet (nearly 60 meters) of water, can carry a crew of 12, two "special personnel" and 36 passengers, according to the company website.
+The boat, capable of working in up to 195 feet of water, can carry a crew of 12, two “special personnel” and 36 passengers, according to the company website.

 “We are deeply saddened by the news of the vessel capsizing and are working closely with the U.S. Coast Guard and local authorities to support all efforts to locate our valued team members and partners,” the Houston-based company said in a statement.